CQCL/pytket-docs/README.md

 ``pip install pytket``

-Note: attempting to install from source will not set up the required binaries for the :math:`\mathrm{t|ket}\rangle` compiler, so we recommend the PyPI installation.
+Note: attempting to install from source will not set up the required binaries for the t|ket> compiler, so we recommend the PyPI installation.

 See [examples/cirq_routing_example.ipynb](https://github.com/CQCL/pytket/blob/master/examples/cirq_routing_example.ipynb) for a quick introduction to using `pytket`.